Paternity Leave, FMLA, and State Leave Laws

 - Mothers have higher earnings

-These benefits have led advocates to push for expanding paternity leave laws.
-President Obama directed the Department of Labor to investigate using California's paid leave law as a model for other states in 2015.
+Advocates have pushed for expanding paternity leave laws for many years.
+As part of his healthcare mandate, President Obama directed the federal government to study California's paid leave law to use as a model for other states in 2015.

 Have Questions About Paternity Leave or the FMLA?
 Get Legal Help

-Complicated State and federal workplace leave laws can be overwhelming.
-Consider contacting a family law attorney near you if you believe your employer wrongfully denied you leave.
+Complicated state and federal workplace leave laws can be overwhelming.
+If you believe your employer denied you leave, consider contacting a family law attorney near you.
 An attorney can answer your questions and help protect your rights.